In this half of the two-part series, we’ve chosen our favorite magical discussions on such workplace challenges as:

 Workplace leaders share magical wishes to offer CRE solutions that address the workplace challenges to…

 Win the battle of recruitment and retention of talent

 Our guests dove deep into the root causes of declining employee performance by addressing emerging concerns made a high priority by the pandemic.
 Employee health, safety, wellness, and satisfaction have become the keys.
 Both to the recruitment and retention of employees fighting back against company mandates to return to the office and business as usual.
 The disease with regard to health and safety is apparent.
 However, beyond that, many employees have experienced the benefits of working from home for a year and a half.
 And to part with these advantages threatens to cause a serious decline in employee wellness and productivity.
 Employees are fighting for the flexibility to work both in the office and from home when it suits them and workplace leaders are having to develop strategies that respond to these demands.

 Liz Burow had the magical wish of quantifying the workplace (Part 1) so that workplace leaders could “focus on the greater good of all employees and not on one group’s or one leader’s specific need or demand simply because they have seniority or tenure.
 The latter drags innovation down.”
-And in the same vein of how the employee experience impacts performance metrics, Global Diversity & Inclusion Lead at Danone, Putri Realita, (Episode 20) wished for a magical solution to removing bias from people’s mindsets & how to measure behavioural change.
+And in the same vein of how the employee experience impacts performance metrics, Global Diversity & Inclusion Lead at Danone, Putri Realita, (Episode 20 on workplace culture) wished for a magical solution to removing bias from people’s mindsets & how to measure behavioural change.

 Brittney Van Matre, former Director of Workplace Strategy and Operations at Nike (Episode 21 on employee experience) wanted to magically remove the stigma around employee mental health and for diversity to truly be embraced.
 Additionally, Brittney had the overarching desire that the corporate workplace becomes a place of positive personal change for each individual.